lyndon-samson/lyndon-samson/_posts/2023-12-07-google-cloudshell-lua.markdown

 categories: programming c
 ---

 This post is about compiling the little language [Lua](https://www.lua.org/download.html) in the google cloud shell.
-Lua is interesting as it is easy to embedd and east to extend.
+Lua is interesting as it is easy to embedd and easy to extend.

 Lets run a google cloudshell, login to the google console and run the cloudshell [https://console.cloud.google.com/](https://console.cloud.google.com/)